robtweed/node-mwire/README.md

 ## Using node-mwire with Cach&#233;

-The node-mdbm client can be used with a Cach&#233; database
+The node-mwire client can be used with a Cach&#233; database

 Instructions to follow